Spontaneous rotation of active droplets in two and three dimensions: TWO DIMENSIONS

-showing that once nematic order is created the velocity inside the droplet becomes non-zero.
+This shows that once perturbations in the nematic order grow and the nematic order parameter becomes non-homogeneous, the velocity inside the droplet becomes non-zero.
 Eq.~(\ref{dispersionb}) shows that perturbations in the nematic tensor and the rotational flows grow due to shear, through the tumbling parameter $\lambda$.
-In Fig.~S1 in the SM we confirmed this by performing simulations where we ignored the vorticity, and only considered shear flow.
+In Fig.~S3 in the Supplemental Material \cite{smnejad} we confirmed this by performing simulations where we ignored the vorticity terms $\boldsymbol{\Omega} \cdot \textbf{Q} - \textbf{Q} \cdot \boldsymbol{\Omega}$, and only considered the strain rate $\textbf{E}$.
 The graphs show that without vorticity the angle between the director and the radius of the droplet is equal to $\pi/4$.
 This means that there is a spiral defect at the center of the droplet.
 The presence of vorticity decreases (increases) the angle in contractile (extensile) systems as contractile (extensile) activity produces splay (bend) when nematic order is formed.

+In the linear stability analysis presented here, we have ignored the effect of the instabilities that can appear in the concentration field.
+The active instabilities that can form at the interface of droplets are also interesting and have been studied using numerical simulations in ~\cite{xu2023}, and using analytical calculations in \cite{alert2022fingering}.
+Interface instabilities do not happen at a linear level when there is no anchoring at the interface and $S_0=0$ \cite{alert2022fingering}.
+In agreement with this, we do not see any interface instabilities before the formation of the order and rotation in our simulations.

+In our droplet with an isotropic ground state $\textbf{Q}$ remains small, and the active dynamics of the nematic tensor can be approximated by $\partial_t \textbf{Q} \sim \lambda \textbf{E}$ (see Eq. \ref{eqn:cor}).
+In an isotropic droplet, the instability is caused by the strain rate that leads to formation of a nematic phase and a spiral defect and spontaneous rotation.
+We would like to emphasise that formation of spontaneous rotation can only be observed in isotropic droplets.
+Unconfined droplets that are in a nematic phase without activity either elongate, or form active turbulence and interface instabilities \cite{geo,PhysRevLett.113.248303}.

 {\it Dynamical steady states:}

 Beyond the linear regime, surface tension becomes important in controlling droplet behaviour, and the drop shape becomes more complex.
 The possible steady-state droplet configurations are illustrated in Fig.~\ref{fig2} for varying surface tension $K_{\phi}$ for fixed activity $\zeta=0.01$ and an active area equivalent to $\ell_0 \approx 70$ for the case of a single circular droplet.